 10 This is what the Lord says: “When seventy years are completed for Babylon, I will come to you and fulfill my good promise to bring you back to this place.
 11 For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
 12 Then you will call on me and come and pray to me, and I will listen to you.
 13 You will seek me and find me when you seek me with all your heart.
 14 I will be found by you,” declares the Lord, “and will bring you back from captivity.
 I will gather you from all the nations and places where I have banished you,” declares the Lord, “and will bring you back to the place from which I carried you into exile.”

-We got a quick review of the scripture and then was told the story of how he met his wife.He explained that he was following his own plan and as a result, nothing happened, but as soon as he listened to God’s voice instructing him on specific plans on how to woo his wife, everything worked out.
+We g et a quick review of the scripture and then was told the story of how he met his wife.He explained that he was following his own plan and as a result, nothing happened, but as soon as he listened to God’s voice instructing him on specific plans on how to woo his wife, everything worked out.
 He said that God has a good plan for us and if we listen and follow it, we prosper.
 He even instructed us on how to listen or “meditate”.
-He said we had to clear our minds so we can hear God speaking to us.(a topic for another time, I’m sure)
+He said we had to clear our minds so we can hear God speaking to us.
+A topic for another time, I’m sure.

-But, (wait for it….)
+But, wait…?
 Did God really say that?

 4This is what the Lord Almighty, the God of Israel, says to all those I carried into exile from Jerusalem to Babylon:5 “Build houses and settle down; plant gardens and eat what they produce.
 6 Marry and have sons and daughters; find wives for your sons and give your daughters in marriage, so that they too may have sons and daughters.
 Increase in number there; do not decrease.
 7 Also, seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper.”
 8 Yes, this is what the Lord Almighty, the God of Israel, says: “Do not let the prophets and diviners among you deceive you.
 Do not listen to the dreams you encourage them to have.
-9They are prophesying lies to you in my name.
+9 They are prophesying lies to you in my name.
 I have not sent them,” declares the Lord.

 God tells them to live, build houses, settle down, have children.
 Pray for the city that you are exiled in, because, when it’s doing well, so you will you.
 Most of all avoid those false prophets, who tell you a quick fix is coming.
 It makes sense, God is always calling us to endure as His children.

-So if we are reading these passages right, it might really say, My plans are best but you may wait a very long time for them to be worked out, so endure, no matter how bad it gets and on top of that seek the best for the people who have taken you.
-If you are His, God will rescue you, even if it means from the grave.
-Let’s be sure we understand, 70 years of captivity means some of the hearers of this prophecy were not making there way back. they would die there.
-Some of the people in captivity truly loved the Lord, others didn’t.
+So if we are reading these passages right, God might really be saying, “My plans are best but you may wait a very long time for them to be worked out, so endure, no matter how bad it gets and on top of that seek the best for the people who have taken you.”
+If you are His, God will definitely rescue you, even if it means from the grave.
+Let’s be sure we understand, seventy years of captivity means some of the hearers of this prophecy were not making their way back.
+They would die there.
+Some of the people in captivity truly loved the Lord, while others didn’t.
 Both died and neither saw the physical promise fulfilled.
-But the one who trusted in the Lord will see God in all His glory at the end as he resides there in paradise with Him.
+But the one who trusted in the Lord will see God in all His glory at the end as they reside there in paradise with Him.

 What do you do when you trust God and your marriage falls apart, your child dies, illness comes?
 Have you not listened enough?
 Is you mind not clear enough to hear?
-The only thing you can say if you’re doing all these things and nothings working out is that you are not doing enough to “tune” into God.
+The only thing you can say if you’re doing all these things, and nothings working out is that you are not doing enough to “tune” into God.
 It will always be your fault.
-It will always be what you could’ve done differently and that is a heavy yoke when things aren’t “going your way”.
+It will always be what you could’ve done differently, and that is a heavy yoke when things aren’t “going your way”.

 Disclaimer: I’m not a theologian and all I want is to understand His Word better.
-With that said, if you disagree or if I’m simply wrong in my understanding, have a converstation with me.
+With that said, if you disagree or if I’m simply wrong in my understanding, have a conversation with me.
 Just please, pepper it with the same grace and mercy that has been given to us through Christ.